High-Performance Generation of Constrained Inputs: Profiling: LBT for Previously Evaluated Formats

 \section{Profiling: LBT for Previously Evaluated Formats}

 There are two ways in which we advance the state of the art for LBT: first, by optimizing the core operations, and second, by expanding the capabilities of the evolutionary approach.
-We begin in this section by \emph{profiling} the performance of individual operations, demonstrating the raw efficiency of our design as detailed in \cref{sec:grammar-to-rust,sec:generation,sec:visitors}.
+We begin in this section by profiling the performance of individual operations, demonstrating the raw efficiency of our design as detailed in \cref{sec:grammar-to-rust,sec:generation,sec:visitors}.
 We also perform an ablation study and analysis of various design choices taken along the way.
-Later, in \cref{sec:case-study}, we explore how both this and our algorithm choices of \cref{sec:evolutionary-design} translate into real-world applicability.